DataDog/documentation/content/en/account_management/_index.md

 **Note**: If you leave an organization, you cannot rejoin unless invited by an administrator in that organization.

 To join an existing organization, you must be invited by an administrator.
-Once invited, an email is sent with the subject `You've been invited to join <Organization Name>`.
+After you are invited, an email is sent with the subject `You've been invited to join <Organization Name>`.
 Click the **Join Account** button in the email.

 If you are an organization administrator, reference the additional documentation to: